box/samples/box-node-webhook-to-lambda-sample/README.md

 3. Configure a trigger for the Lambda function by clicking in the gray outlined area
     * Choose API Gateway
     * Leave the API name and Deployment stage with default values
     * Choose "Open" for Security.
-This enables the Box webhook to call the API
+This enables the Box webhook to call the API externally
     * Press Next
+4. Create the deployment package for the Lambda function
+    * Run `npm install` to install the [Box Node SDK](https://github.com/box/box-node-sdk)
+    * Run `npm run zip` to create `box-node-webhook-to-lambda-sample.zip`
+    * The zip file includes the sample code in `index.js` plus the Box Node SDK
-4. Configure the lambda function
+5. Configure the lambda function
     * Name = "box-node-webhook-to-lambda-sample"
-    * Description = "Box webhook to Lambda sample"
+    * Description = "Demonstrates connecting a Box webhook to an AWS Lambda function"
     * Runtime = "Node.js"
-    * Code = Copy and paste the code from the `index.js` sample file
+    * Code entry type = "Upload a .ZIP file"
+    * Function package = Browse and select `box-node-webhook-to-lambda-sample.zip`
+    * Environment variables:
+    ```
+    BOX_WEBHOOK_PRIMARY_SIGNATURE_KEY = SamplePrimaryKey
+    BOX_WEBHOOK_SECONDARY_SIGNATURE_KEY = SampleSecondaryKey
+    ```
     * Handler = "index.handler".
 This sets the entry point to be the handler() function of the `index.js` file
     * Role = "Create new role from template"
     * Role Name = "box-node-webhook-to-lambda-sample-role"
     * Policy Templates = Leave blank
     * Leave all of the advanced settings with default values
     * Press Next
-5. Press "Create function"
+6. Press "Create function"

 #### Step 2.
 Test the Lambda function in the Lambda Console
-1. Press the "Test" button and copy and paste the test data from the file `lambda-test.json`:
+1. Press the "Test" button and copy and paste the test data below (also in the file `lambda-test.json`):

     ```JSON
     {